/etc/systemd/system/p2proxy.service

 Prometheus metrics

-p2proxy exposes Prometheus metrics on http://localhost:9091/metrics by default.
+p2proxy exposes Prometheus metrics on http://localhost:9091/metrics by default (set metrics_port to change it).
 Useful series:

 | Series | Type | Notes |